RapidMade - Jet Fusion 3D Printing:

 The Customer: Hitec RCD USA is known for supplying the hobby industry with the highest quality parts and service, including many complicated mechanical and electrical assemblies.

-The Pain: Hitec operates in a niche consumer mark, meaning its volumes are low but production costs must still be economical.
+The Pain: Hitec operates in a niche consumer market, meaning its volumes are low but production costs must still be economical.
 For many of their products, the volumes just cannot justify expensive injection mold tooling.

 The Project: Hitec had four distinct part numbers to manufacture - a thousand units of each.
 Making a four-cavity mold in China to produce all the parts would take three months and another month to ship to the US at a total cost of $25,000.
 After paying a setup fee of $200 per run,1000 units would cost around $0.50 each.
 After accounting for all costs and project phases, injection molding these parts would cost $6.80 per unit and take five months for a complete production run.